ketchuphq/ketchup/README.md

 ## Usage

-If you’re interested in _using_ Ketchup, please check out the documentation at [ketchuphq.com/docs](https://ketchuphq.com/docs).
+If you’re interested in _using_ Ketchup, please check out the documentation at [ketchuphq.com/docs](https://ketchuphq.com/docs) (which is itself built with Ketchup &mdash; dogfood!).

 This readme will focus on how to build and develop Ketchup.